Universality of Effective Central Charge in Interface CFTs: Introduction

 One interesting application of (\ref{eq:resulti}) - (\ref{eq:resultiii}) is to show a universal bound on the effective central charge,

 While this bound is naturally expected from the quasiparticle picture (see \cite{Wen2018} and Section \ref{sec:beyond}), heretofore there is no proof of it.
 Against this backdrop, another aim of this article is to show this bound in general ICFTs.
 One well-known approach to give an inequality for central charges is used in the entropic proof of the $c$-theorem \cite{Casini2007}.
-In this article, we will see that a generalization of the entropic $c$-theorem to ICFTs can be used to show the inequality (\ref{eq:bound}), also using our results (\ref{eq:resulti}) - \ref{eq:resultiii}).
+In this article, we will see that a generalization of the entropic $c$-theorem to ICFTs can be used to show the inequality (\ref{eq:bound}), also using our results (\ref{eq:resulti}) - (\ref{eq:resultiii}).
 We will also give an alternative proof of the bound (\ref{eq:bound}) using the AdS/ICFT correspondence in Section \ref{sec:bound}.
-Furthermore, we will show that in higher-dimensional cases this bound still holds for $c_{\text{eff}}$ and $c_1,c_2$ defined above, providing a holographic proof.
+Furthermore, in Section \ref{sec:higherholo} we will show that in even and odd dimensional holographic ICFT on a sphere, this bound still holds for $c_{\text{eff}}$ and the Weyl anomalies $c_1,c_2$, providing a holographic proof.

 Finally in Section \ref{sec:disc}, we will discuss possible Casini--Huerta style \cite{Casini2007} proof of \eqref{eq:bound} in general dimensions, among other interesting open problems.